-A survival garden is not complete without herbs.
-Sure, they lend tons of flavor and aroma to many dishes, but they also serve a lot of purposes beyond the kitchen.
+A survival garden isn’t complete without herbs.
+Sure, they lend tons of flavor and aroma to many dishes, but they also serve many purposes beyond the kitchen.

 Basil is very easy to grow and is ideal for container gardening.
-You can grow it indoors, so long as it gets a lot of sun.
-Basil plants hate the cold, and will shrivel and die when left outdoors in the colder months.
+You can grow it indoors, as long as it gets a lot of sun.
+Basil plants hate the cold and will shrivel and die when left outdoors in the colder months.

-Parsley is often taken for granted; it’s often used as garnish on fancy dishes or as toppings on rice, mashed potato or soup.
-But don’t count it out just yet.
+Parsley is often taken for granted.
+It’s often used as a garnish on fancy dishes or as toppings on rice, mashed potato, or soup.
+But don’t underestimate it.

-Parsley is often taken as tea or made into a tincture.
-Its leaves and roots have also been used in traditional herbal medicine for centuries now.
+Parsley is usually taken as tea or made into a tincture.
+Its leaves and roots have also been used in traditional herbal medicine for centuries.
+M

 Mint’s cool aftertaste can be attributed to large amounts of menthol.
-This cool aftertaste is the reason why it’s usually used to complement sweet teas, desserts and salads.
+This cool aftertaste is why it’s typically used to complement sweet teas, desserts, and salads.
 But mint doesn’t just keep things fresh; it also has a lot of medicinal uses.
-Mint tea can be used to ease stomachache, chest pains and headaches.
+Mint tea can be used to ease stomachache, chest pains, and headaches.

 Got a bad sunburn from a day in the sun?
 Use some mint to soothe it.

 If you’ve got a bug or pest problem, look no further than your mint plant.
-It is a natural insect repellent that can ward off fleas and flies.
-It is also a natural deodorizer.
+It’s a natural insect repellent that can ward off fleas and flies.
+It’s also a natural deodorizer.

-Mint is very easy to grow.
-In fact, you might want to keep it in a pot or container by itself as it can spread pretty quickly.
+Mint is one of the best herbs to grow since it doesn’t require much effort to plant.
+In fact, you might want to keep it in a pot or container by itself, as it can spread quickly.
 You can grow it from cuttings and plant it in nice, moist soil.
-You can harvest the leaves at any time; simply pluck them and add them to your sweet tea or salad, or simply pop them in your mouth for fresher breath.
+You can harvest the leaves any time—simply pluck them and add them to your sweet tea or salad, or pop one in your mouth for fresher breath.
 The leaves can also be stored in plastic bags for later use.

 Sage is a hardy plant.
-While it likes well-draining soil and lots of sun, it can also tolerate cold weather.
+While it likes well-draining soil and lots of sunlight, it can also tolerate cold weather.

 Herbs are an asset to any survival garden.
-Aside from making our food taste so much better, herbs also have a lot of medicinal properties that can treat a lot of common aches and pains.
-Plus, you really don’t need acres of land to grow them.
-Most herbs thrive in small containers, and can even be grown indoors.
+Aside from making your food taste so much better, they also have a lot of medicinal properties that can treat a lot of common aches and pains.
+Plus, you don’t need acres of land to plant them.
+Some of the best herbs to grow thrive in small containers and can even survive indoors.